M187/selenium/README.md

 ## How to use

 Please modify path towards chrome driver .exe file in MortageLoanIT class.
+Manually change the value from $MODULE_DIR$ to %MODULE_WORKING_DIR% for 'Working Directory' in Run/Debug configuration.
 Run test inside MortageLoanIT class.

 I could not use relative path as my current version of IntelliJ Idea 2018 has bug - see: